Flexi-BLE/.github/README.md

-# FlexiBLE: A toolkit for Free Living Wearable Development
+# FlexiBLE: A Toolkit for Free Living Wearable Development